mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 presence of a bold and boisterous counterweight in the region might actually serve the Imperium well.
-While the Imperial Navy Admiralty has often expressed concern about Aursis’ aggression towards its neighbors, it could be a case of ‘they doth protest too much’.
-Aursis’ strong presence in Ch’naar might block the Chanestin from further expansion.
+While the Imperial Navy Admiralty has often expressed concern about Aursis' aggression towards its neighbors, it could be a case of 'they doth protest too much'.
+Aursis' strong presence in Ch'naar might block the Chanestin from further expansion.
 It might well be that the Imperium is wilfully letting Aursis flex its muscles in the region so that the Imperial Navy